 One more point – I said that with the kind of trauma that is most common in the first world, complex early/developmental/surgical/shock trauma, a big Sympathetic discharge is the last thing we want to happen and I meant that literally.
 Meaning, we DO want it to happen eventually, after all the foundations have been built so that the person can have the energy and safety in their system to genuinely do that kind of work without overriding.

-Many of you may know that Irene has created online courses that apply the principles and modalities of Somatic Experiencing, Somatic Practice, and Feldenkrais.
-These online courses use many exercises and contain tools and techniques, and yet they have been very effective at helping people from over 40 different countries heal trauma and restore regulation and I can wholeheartedly recommend them.
+Many of you may know that my wife, Irene Lyon, has created online courses that apply the principles and modalities of Somatic Experiencing, Somatic Practice, and Feldenkrais.
+These online courses use many exercises and contain tools and techniques, and yet they been very effective at helping people from over 40 different countries heal trauma and restore regulation, including people with the kind of complex history that I’m talking about, and I can wholeheartedly recommend them.
 Why?
 Firstly, because though she calls them “neurosensory exercises” they are not exercises in the traditional sense, but rather unique lessons that apply the lens Moshe Feldenkrais developed in his Awareness Through Movement lessons, which was not about “fixing” but rather were about learning what we are doing already so that we can change it mindfully and biologically.

-This lens is then focused in on crucial somatic systems in a kind of gentle inquiry that support a gradual awakening of self knowledge and increased capacity.
+This lens is then focused on crucial somatic systems in a kind of gentle inquiry that supports a gradual awakening of self knowledge and increased capacity.
 The effect of all those neurosensory exercises and the way that they are layered and structured, combined with the education on nervous system physiology, group support from peers, and expert advice from Irene, myself, and our team, enable the participant to establish and strengthen that therapeutic relationship with themselves.
+As I said, safe relationship is the foundation of trauma healing, and that is something that Irene’s curriculum can support people in developing with themselves, so that they can become their own practitioner, their own medicine.
 Plus we still wholeheartedly encourage participants to seek out one-on-one support with a good practitioner if needed.

 If you are like the vast majority of the industrialized world’s population and your early wiring was NOT solid; if your trauma was relational, early/developmental, surgical, etc… plus shock trauma on top of all that – and this paints an accurate picture of 99% of my clients – then TRE is, in general, not recommended by us, especially if it is not in the context of an attuned, well-established therapeutic relationship, or if it is in a group class setting, or if it is done by yourself as an at-home exercise.
 When done in these ways it may support a temporary feeling of stress reduction or empowerment, which may be ok for some as part of a larger process, but it’s also possible that it will reinforce sub- or unconscious coping strategies which ultimately get in the way of true trauma healing and regulation, and if your system is severely compromised it could result in a big blow up with long-term deleterious effects.